 Markku Kulmala, Pertti Hari and colleagues in APFE Group started the SMEAR II station in 1995, with an extensive range of measurement interests.
 The station is situated in a 47-year-old (in 2009) Scots pine stand.
-It has several operation units to reach into and above the stand canopy: a 73 m high tower for atmospheric and flux measurements, one 18 m tower for irradiation and flux measurements and an other for tree physiology measurements.
+It has several operation units to reach into and above the stand canopy: a 128 m high tower for atmospheric and flux measurements, one 18 m tower for irradiation and flux measurements, another for tree physiology measurements and 35 m walk-up tower for aerosol measurements.
 We perform soil and soil-water measurements on two water catchment areas.
 In the vicinity of the station we measure solar irradiance from 280 to 800 nm with a radio spectrometer.
 Some 50 to 100 people are involved in the research carried out at the stations, and they produce about 50 peer-reviewed papers annually.
 The station has been involved in more than 10 EU projects.

-The northward landscape from the mast of the SMEAR II
+Four seasons of the northward landscape from the mast of the SMEAR II.